JesseBski/JesseBski.github.io/index.md

 ### 🌐 DECA Digital Hub — Website Project, Project Manager
 In this project I led a team of 4 students in a Virginia Tech Project Management course to design and deliver a fully functional website for a local high school DECA club, using Agile sprints and stakeholder check-ins to manage scope and delivery.
 In this project I got experience using Wix.com and Google Sites, as well as learning Project Management strategies to achieve a common goal on time
+**Tools Used**
+> Wix & Google Sites

+**What I learned By Being a Project Manager In a Simulated Environment** **Scope Management** - Learning to define clear deliverables up front, and handle scope changes without setting back the project timeline.
+**Stakeholder Communication** - Communication with our key stakeholders was key to the success of this project.
+I learned that setting expectations, and collecting feedback from the stakeholders is something that should not be overlooked.
+We wanted the students to give us direct feedback on exactly what they wanted, because they would be the ones using, and maintaining the site in the future.
+**Delegation and Accountability**

 **View the Project Site → [Here](https://jessebski.wixsite.com/deca-digital-hub)** &nbsp;|&nbsp;
 **View the Site We Created For the Students → [Here](https://sites.google.com/vt.edu/bhs-deca/home)**